cirosantilli/linux-cheat/install-os.md

 This will erase all data on the USB!

 *Don't* write to the first partition `/dev/sdX1`, since what we want is to write to the start of the device, not to the start of its first partition!

+###usb-creator-gtk

+Ubuntu specific.

+Allows easy creation of persistent storage USB of up to 4Gb, and more with hacks.

+    gksudo usb-creator-gtk

 ##Bootloader problems